LazaroAlsina/practice-repo/README.md

  7. Complete the pull request.
 Go to "pull requests", click green button that says "pull request", assign to project and assign reviewers.

+ ## How to view and run code from someone elses branch.
+This will be useful when reviewing a "pull request". ##

+ - "git fetch"

+ - "git checkout -b <branchName> origin/<branchName>"